-According to the most recent state “report card” for the district, in prior years Edgecombe suffered a teacher turnover rate higher than the state averages in its middle and elementary schools.
+In prior years, Edgecombe suffered a teacher turnover rate higher than the state averages in its middle and elementary schools.
 Edgecombe attributes much of that to heavy competition from nearby districts, which in previous years offered higher teacher pay supplements.
 In 2016, Edgecombe raised from 5 to 7 percent the supplement for teacher pay that it provides over the state’s funding, in addition to adding the Opportunity Culture roles for 2017-18.

 When ECPS began implementing Opportunity Culture in the 2017–18 school year, the district had 14 schools serving 6,200 students.
 Of those students, 60 percent were students of color, 40 percent were white, and 70 percent were eligible for free and reduced lunch.